mohamed255255/Parking-Reservation-System/README.md

 ## 🔹 Architecutre / Design Patterns Used

-- **Clean architecture (Controller → Service → Repository → Database)**
+- **Clean architecture**
-- Used **DTOs** for requests and responses to decouple persistence models from exposed APIs, improving security, readability, and maintainability of the codebase.
+- **DTOs** for requests and responses to decouple persistence models from exposed APIs, improving security, readability, and maintainability of the codebase.
 - **Global exception handling**
-- Implemented Strategy Design Pattern, allowing seamless integration of any kind of paymet gateways
+- **Strategy Design Pattern** : allowing seamless integration of any kind of paymet gateways